AndrealVox/box_o_vox/README.md

     -Box o' Vox
         - Remove Necromancer House
         - Add A Boxling campaign
-        - Add ability to chop down small/medium/large banana tree
         - Add seeds to herbalist
             - Delete plants that have been implemented
+                - sunflower
+                - foxlily
             - Update biome generation to use new plant aliases
             - Add hemp classes for enchanted fibers